 Terminal Phase 3, currently in construction, will save MIA more than $40 million in energy and water savings over the next 14 years.
 This phase will:

-Save 17 million kilowatts of energy each year
+Save 35.2 million kilowatt hours of energy each year

 Save 28 million gallons of water each year